Lorddickenstein/EmailSender/README.md

 ## Instructions
 - Before running the program:
+	- Choose an email account (you can use a dummy account)
-	- Set up your 2-Step Verification on the email that you will be using.
-The path is `Manage your google accout>Security>Signin in to Google`
+	- Set up a 2-Step Verification on that account.
+You can find it in `Manage your google accout>Security>Signin in to Google`
 	- Go to `App passwords`, input your gmail passwords to confirm yourself, then `Select app>Mail`, select `other (custom name)` for the device and put 'python' or any other name
 	- Click `GENERATE` and make sure that you copy the generated code
-	- Add the code to your environmental variables or even better, use venv by python
+	- Add the code to your environmental variables or even better, use venv by python.
+You you can also go to `conf.py` inside the "web" folder and specify there the needed credentials.
+Don't forget to comment the last two lines

 ## Installations and Setups